5 Factors That Affect Gold Prices

 If you plan to invest in gold, you need to know what factors affect the price of gold so that you can make an informed decision on when to buy and sell.
 That’s particularly important if you plan to add to your gold holdings in the future, and especially if your gold investment is intended to provide you with a steady source of income in retirement.

-1. Consumption Demand Drives Gold Prices
+1. Demand for Gold

 As you can see, there are numerous demand factors that affect the price of gold.
 And each of those gold-demanding sectors views gold differently and affects the gold price in various ways.